 Another consideration is that once you reach your destination: you may need to detach the trailer and store it somewhere within the campground.
 If that is a concern, consider finding a “pull-through” campsite.

-A very big plus for using a car hauler is saving the wear and tear on your toad’s engine and transmission while you haul it.
-I travel frequently from my campsites to capture pictures and explore areas where I have “temporarily” settled, and bringing my car along for these adventures has been well worth the effort.
+Though it might be somewhat of a hassle, a big plus for using a car hauler is saving the wear and tear on your toad’s engine and transmission while you haul it.

 Take Your Pick